Home

 Shipley, Charles "Walter" (1851-1927) Husband of Mary Todd Jennings.
 Blacksmith for the H.C.
 Frick Coke Co. in Uniontown, PA circa late 1800s.

 Shroyer, William D. Sr. (1905-1992) Son of Jacob A. and Laura (Younkin) Shroyer.
-Retired coal miner with Eastern Gas and Fuel Co. of Melcroft, PA.
+Retired coal miner with Eastern Gas and Fuel of Melcroft, PA.

 Sleasman, Albert (1898-1970) Husband of Elizabeth Pritts.
 Retired in 1958 after 30 years as a coal miner of Eastern Gas and Fuel Associates.

 Sleasman, Alvie (1897-1984) Husband of Bessie Pritts.
 Retired overhead crane operator for U.S. Steel's National Tube mill at McKeesport (23 years).
 Former coal miner for the Indian Head Coal Company.
-The National Tube mill is seen at left

 Sleasman, Gerald Dale (1927-2002) Married Dolores Duval.
 Was a retired craneman from the National plant of U.S. Steel in McKeesport, PA.

 Snidemiller, Henry R. (1897-1908) Husband of Sara Eicher.
-Retired coal miner for U.S. Steel Corp.
+Retired coal miner for U.S. Steel.
 UMWA.

 Snyder, George Husband of Lenora Crosby.
 Worked at U.S. Steel's National Tube mill in McKeesport for 31 1/2 years, retiring as foreman in 1978.